Modern Foreign Languages (Spanish)

 What Spanish Looks Like

 We are committed to ensuring our Spanish teaching provides the foundation for learning further languages, as well as the means to access international opportunities for study and work later in life.
 Children are introduced to Spanish from Year 3.
 The teaching of Spanish provides an appropriate balance of spoken and written language and lays the foundations for further foreign language teaching at Key Stage 3.
-Throughout Key Stage 2, children receive a 30–minute lesson every week.
+Throughout Key Stage 2, children receive at least 30 minutes of Spanish teaching and learning every week.

 Children are taught to listen attentively to spoken language and respond, joining in with songs, rhymes and games.
 They develop an appreciation of a variety of stories, songs, poems and rhymes in Spanish that are delivered through the curriculum content.